Real estate investors are NOT crowding out family homebuyers

 Many investors use the OC Housing News to search for properties because it provides a detailed investment analysis of every home available for sale in Orange, Los Angeles, and Riverside Counties.
 The calculations also show the cost of ownership an owner-occupant would consider in their deliberations.

 Right now, there isn’t much in Southern California for investors to get excited about.
 The major REO-to-rental funds bid prices up to where the cashflow returns are marginal, and mom-and-pop investors find the prices too high to make the numbers work too.
 Over the last few years, the Southern California housing market transitioned from an investor-dominated market to an owner-occupant dominated market.
+This led buyers to ask the question: how does shared ownership work when you sell?

 However, when prices were depressed and investors were more active, it doesn’t mean owner-occupants couldn’t find a home due to the activity of these investors.
 In a head-to-head dual, owner-occupants will consistently outbid investors for the same property.